clebert/aws-simple/README.md

 yarn cdk deploy --app 'yarn aws-simple create'
 ```

-The name of the deployed stack consists of the app name (e.g. `MyApp`) in
+The name of the deployed stack consists of the app name (e.g. `my-app`) in
 combination with the app version (e.g. `prod`) such as
-`aws-simple--MyApp--prod`.
+`aws-simple--my-app--prod`.

 **Caution:** Re-deploying an already deployed stack (so a stack with the same
 name) will remove all tags set with `aws-simple tag [options]`.